 9. Wear comfortable shoes and bring a light sweater.
 You’ll be doing a lot of walking and the air conditioning can be chilly.

 10. Plan your lunch and dinner options.
-Be sure to check out food options provided on-site as well as local stores and restaurants.
+Be sure to check out food options provided, including local stores and restaurants.
 Bring food and drinks with you but be sure to follow all the venue guidelines for outside food and drink!
 Conferences held in Albany at the Linn Country Expo Center include on-site concessions, local restaurants, and also allow us to bring our own food and drink into the building.

 12. And most importantly, cover the conference in prayer.
 Thank God that He has prepared just the right messages for you (as He always does).
 Pray that He will lead you in the right direction for your family.
 Ask Him to protect and preserve those preparing to minister to you at the conference – the speakers, the exhibitors, the OCEANetwork board, and the volunteers.
 It is our prayer that He be glorified in everything we say and do.